AlexEidt/qr/README.md

 ## `Options`

-When building a QR Code, you may specify certain parameters such as the Version, Mode and Error Correction Level.
+When building a QR Code, certain parameters can be specified such as the Version, Mode and Error Correction Level.

 ```go
 type Options struct {